 - Class C misdemeanor convictions may lead to a fine of up to $500

-Texas recognizes five different classes of felonies:
+Texas recognizes five different classes of felony charges:

 - Capital felony convictions are punishable by life in prison without parole or the death penalty